imyounas/jwt.auth.restapi.nodejs/README.md

-# Nodejs REST APIs with JWT Authenitcation with & MongoDB
+# Node.Js REST APIs with JWT Authenitcation with & MongoDB
-- NODE JS REST API with JWT based authentication.
+- NODE.JS REST API with JWT based authentication.
 - Refresh Tokens are stored in MongoDB.
 - Access Tokens with User Claims.
 - Revoke Tokens.